-Toxoplasmosis is an infection that can pass to you from food, animals and contaminated soil.
+Toxoplasmosis is an infection that can pass to you from food and animals.
 It can also pass from you to Baby.
 Women with a strong immune system may have no symptoms.
 But for babies, it can cause serious eye problems or diseases of the nervous system, at birth or later in life.

 Cats can play a role in spreading this infection.
 Do you need to give up your cat while you're pregnant?
 No, but someone else should change the litter box daily.
 Keep your cat indoors and avoid getting a new cat while you're pregnant.
-You should also wear gloves when gardening and always wash your hands with soap and water.

 Eating undercooked, contaminated food can also cause toxoplasmosis.
-See the table on page 13 for tips to avoid this and other types of food illnesses.
+See the table on page 12 for tips to avoid this and other types of food illnesses.